obsidian-tasks-group/obsidian-tasks/docs/queries/grouping.md

     - The earliest of start date, scheduled date, and due date, including the week-day, or `No happens date` if none of those are set.

 {: .released }
-`happens` grouping option was introduced in Tasks 1.11.0.
+`happens` grouping option was introduced in Tasks 1.11.0.<br>
+`created` grouping option was introduced in Tasks 1.26.0.

 ### Task statuses